elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/001-ways-to-load-code.md

 require "#{File.dirname(__FILE__)}/calendar/month"
 ```

-Using this approach, you do not add anything to the `$LOAD_PATH` but instead dynamically build up relative paths by referencing the `__FILE__` variable and getting a path to the directory it's in.
-This code will evaluate to different values depending on where you run it from, but in the end, the right path will be produced and things will just work.
+Using this approach, you do not add anything to the `$LOAD_PATH` but instead
+dynamically build up relative paths by referencing the `__FILE__` variable and
+getting a path to the directory it's in.
+This code will evaluate to different
+values depending on where you run it from, but in the end, the right path will
+be produced and things will just work.

-Predictably, people took efforts to hide this sort of ugliness behind helper functions, and one such function was eventually adopted into Ruby 1.9.
-That helper is predictably called `require_relative()`.
-Using `require_relative()`, we can simplify our calls significantly while preserving the "don't touch the `$LOAD_PATH` variable" ethos.
+Predictably, people took efforts to hide this sort of ugliness behind helper
+functions, and one such function was eventually adopted into Ruby 1.9.
+That
+helper is predictably called `require_relative()`.
+Using `require_relative()`,
+we can simplify our calls significantly while preserving the "don't touch the
+`$LOAD_PATH` variable" ethos:

 ```ruby